Buttons

 1

-This is because the handler could wait for callbacks itself (which the prelude has no way to know, or is there?) and thus the handler may be reentered.
+This is because the handler could wait for callbacks itself and thus the handler may be reentered.
 This would essentially copy a mutable reference which is unsound.